rust-lang/calendar/README.md

 ## How do I update an event?
 Modify whatever details you like - except `uid`, which **should never be changed** - and make sure to update `last_modified_on`.

+On Linux, you can get the current time in the right format in UTC with the command `TZ=UTC date -u +"%Y-%m-%dT%H:%M:%S.%2NZ"`.

 ## How do I remove an event?
 If the event isn't recurring, then you don't need to remove it, it'll just stay in the calendar